 Cats love knocking things off shelves, kneading pillows with their paws, and other weird but perfectly normal habits.
 When it comes to hiding, it can be normal cat behavior or a sign that something is wrong with your feline friend.

 Hiding places provide warmth, quiet, safety, and even a good vantage point to keep watch over their surroundings.
 Put simply, cats enjoy being in enclosed spaces because they like to feel safe and secure.
-If your cat regularly hides, they probably have a favorite spot or their hiding is patterned, like settling in near the water heater or clothes dryer in the colder months.
+If your cat regularly hides, they probably have a favorite spot, or their hiding is patterned, like settling near the water heater or clothes dryer in the colder months.

 There are many reasons why your cat may be hiding aside from wanting some quiet nap time.

-- Overstimulation – Loud sounds, children running around, household visitors, and anything else causing a commotion can be overwhelming for your cat.
+Loud sounds, children running around, household visitors, and anything else causing a commotion can be overwhelming for your cat.
 When stressed, they are likely to go find a quiet place to take a break from the household busyness.

-- Sudden behavior changes – When a social cat suddenly starts hiding, or when your cat’s hiding behaviors abruptly change and hiding periods lengthen, you should take note.
-The Pet Health Network emphasizes that sudden changes in behavior can indicate that your cat is experiencing stress, fear, discomfort, or a medical issue.
+When a social cat suddenly starts hiding, or when your cat’s hiding behaviors abruptly change and hiding periods lengthen, you should take note.
+Sudden changes in behavior can indicate that your cat is experiencing stress, fear, discomfort, or a medical issue.

 If your cat is hiding because they are stressed, afraid, and something else is going on, they may appear more tense.
-Fear Free Pets notes that dilated pupils, flattened ears, and a tightly tucked body with a closely wrapped tail are all potential signs of stress.
+Dilated pupils, flattened ears, and a tightly tucked body with a closely wrapped tail are all potential signs of stress.
 Stiffness and lack of movement are clear signs that your cat is experiencing joint discomfort.

-- Other indicators – It is easy to understand why noticing signs of your cat being sick or otherwise uncomfortable can be difficult when they are hiding from you all day.
+It is easy to understand why noticing signs of your cat being sick or otherwise uncomfortable can be difficult when they are hiding from you all day.
 Take note of any other behaviors that may accompany hiding, such as lethargy, loss of appetite, vomiting, sleeping more than usual, and bathroom accidents.
 If you notice these or other symptoms, contact your veterinarian.